 - E-commerce: “Candy offer for our little monsters!”

-- Cosmetics: “Boo-tiful offers ending soon!”
+- Cosmetics: “Boo-tiful offers to end soon!”

 - SaaS products: “Scream with excitement: our best deal so far”